MonkWho/pfatt/README.md

   IP (34.22.45.15) so it would be (34.22.45.16).
 3. Navigate to Firewall > NAT > 1:1.
 4. Create a new 1:1 NAT rule with the following values.
-  1. Interface: WAN
+  a.
+Interface: WAN
-  2. External Network: your desired usable static IP
+  b.
+External Network: your desired usable static IP
-  3. Internal IP: (Single Host or Network) IP of the LAN host or network that you want to have the static IP.
+  c.
+Internal IP: (Single Host or Network) IP of the LAN host or network that you want to have the static IP.
-  4. Make sure you set the submask accordingly (single devices use /32) a /32 only gives you one address.
+  d.
+Make sure you set the submask accordingly (single devices use /32) a /32 only gives you one address.

 # Troubleshooting